 I work in an integrative way, which means I am trained in several different modalities (including psychodynamic, humanistic, body psychotherapy, and relational) and will draw from them according to your needs.

 I am experience of working with a wide range of issues, including:

 - gender & sexuality, coming out, transitioning, other LGBTQ issues

 - bereavement, loss and change

-- abuse in childhood and other childhood difficulties
+- abuse in childhood and other childhood trauma

 - issues with cultural identity and intersectional identity

 - challenges with neurodiversity